crispinalan/tikicalendar/README.md

 gtk_style_context_add_provider
 gtk_color_chooser_get_rgba
 ```
  are being depreciated in Gtk4.10.
 These were used in the Tiki Calendar v0.1.x series to colour the calendar dates with events using css.
 [Style contexts will be removed in Gtk5](https://docs.gtk.org/gtk4/method.Widget.get_style_context.html).
 I am assuming that the Gtk developers want to deprecate these functions so that applications are forced to use the system wide (compiled) css theme.
-I need to learn more about what is going on here.
+I need to learn more about these [changes](https://docs.gtk.org/gtk4/migrating-3to4.html) and writing code using the [gtk_widget_add_css_class](https://docs.gtk.org/gtk4/method.Widget.add_css_class.html).

 The Gtk ListStore class is going to be depreciated in Gtk4.10.
 This means functions such as [gtk_list_store_new()](https://docs.gtk.org/gtk4/ctor.ListStore.new.html) used to create a new list store are labeled "deprecated: 4.10".
 I have used GListStore from [Gio](https://docs.gtk.org/gio/index.html) in this calendar project creating a new GListStore with [g_list_store_new](https://docs.gtk.org/gio/ctor.ListStore.new.html).